Sverryboiii/GridClasses_Modding/README.md

 # GridClasses_Modding
-This Repo is for people who want to mod my game.
+This Repo is for people who want to mod GridClasses.

 Things found in this repo: